|The History and Antiquities of Higham Ferrers, with Historical Notices of Rushden, and Irthlingborough - 1838, John Cole

 Geology The strata here is of the upper oolite formation, consisting principally of limestone, and in some portions of the neighbourhood green sandstone occurs.
 At Raunds in the vicinity is dug a shell-marble, formerly much used to enclose monumental mural tablets; a specimen is to be seen, forming a border to the monument of Mrs. Elizabeth Ekins, in Rushden church.
 The most distinguished fossil of the vicinity, which is scarce elsewhere, is Gryphaea dilatata; but this, of course among the diluvium having been thrown out in digging a dyke in the immediate neighbourhood, between Rushden and Knuston.

 In the southern suburbs of the village is dug blue marle, under a bed of clay of a like colour, in which occasionally appear layers of selenite, and just before arriving at the marle, the workmen dig through a very unctuous blue earthy matter.
-The marle itself affords an abundance of fossils, particularly echinites, beautifully studded over with tubereles: one specimen, which has fallen under my observation, is flattened and awry, as if it had been crushed by a weight of matter, while in its primitive slate; the terebratula subundata is abundant, being sound and glossy, with their beautifully turned beaks quite perfect.
+The marle itself affords an abundance of fossils, particularly echinites, beautifully studded over with tubercles: one specimen, which has fallen under my observation, is flattened and awry, as if it had been crushed by a weight of matter, while in its primitive state; the terebratula subundata is abundant, being sound and glossy, with their beautifully turned beaks quite perfect.
 There are also specimens of the genus Ostrea, Mytilus, &c. contained in this useful stone.

 In the farmyard of Mr. Achurch is a curious conglomeration of marly matter, which was dug upon his farm.
 Into this huge mass, are firmly incorporated numerous pebbles of various sizes and qualities, presenting much of the appearance of the plum-pudding stone.